Christian Art and Symbolism to 500

 First check resources in the Find Articles tab of this LibGuide, and then return here for more specific materials.

-Index of Christian Art: An iconographic index of Christian art from early apostolic times to 1500 CE with an emphasis on the Western world.
+Index of Medieval Art: An iconographic index of Christian art from early apostolic times to 1500 CE with an emphasis on the Western world.
 Begun in 1917 by Professor Charles Rufus Morey of Princeton University, it is now the most important and largest archive of Medieval art anywhere in the world.

 International Medieval Bibliography: The most comprehensive index for Medieval Studies.
 The online database comprises over 300,000 records.
 All subjects relating to the Middle Ages are included, within the date range 400-1500 CE.
 Geographical areas covered are Europe, the Middle East and North Africa.